nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ```text
 find NAME
 ```

-You don't need to type the full name of the client.
-You can type a part of the name and the command will return the index of the first client whose name contains the search term.
+💡 You don't need to type the full name of the client.
+You can type either the first name or last name and the command will return clients whose name contains the search term.

 Example:
 Finding a client with the name "John Doe"